 The search field, to me though, is a little void.
 I mean, if you’re going to search for something, just use Spotlight, right?
 Seems a little counter-productive in that way, but if you’re already in the app then I suppose it’s a useful addition, and considering how light on resources the app is, it’s hardly going to slow anything down either.

-The app is also free, so you might as well give it a go and see if it does you any favours, you can read more about it on the product page
+The app is also free, so you might as well give it a go and see if it does you any favors, you can read more about it on the product page

 here (no longer available) and follow it through to the App Store, or use the direct link here.